 A career highlight for Professor Yirka was serving as the program director of the VLS-Petrozavodsk State University Law Faculty Legal Education Partnership.
 The Partnership combined the environmental expertise and resources of VLS with Petrozavodsk State University in Karelia, Russia.
 As program director, Yirka secured and administered two grants totaling $500,000 from the U.S. Agency for International Development/State Department to develop the Petrozavodsk legal clinic, distance-learning courses, and the environmental comparative law curriculum.
 The program also funded faculty exchanges between the two institutions.
 He was also a Fulbright Scholar at the University of Rijeka in Croatia, where he taught U.S. Constitutional Law.

 Professor Yirka graduated with a BA degree from Columbia University, a Masters in Library Science degree from Case Western Reserve University, and a JD degree from Indiana University.
-He holds an honorary doctorate from Petrozavodsk State University.
+He held an honorary doctorate from Petrozavodsk State University.

 "Law," in Selection of Library Materials in Applied and Interdisciplinary Fields(American Library Association 1987).